dart-lang/tools/pkgs/boolean_selector/README.md

 A boolean selector is parsed from a string using
 [`new BooleanSelector.parse()`][parse], and evaluated against a set of variables using [`BooleanSelector.evaluate()`][evaluate].
-The variables may be supplied as a list of strings, or as a function that takes a variable name and returns its value.
+The variables are supplied as a function that takes a variable name and returns its value.
 For example:

 [parse]: https://pub.dev/documentation/boolean_selector/latest/boolean_selector/BooleanSelector/BooleanSelector.parse.html